16 May 2014 clmprotocols 14-137

 Simple Interaction File (SIF) format:

-It can be noted that these two examples are very similar, and differ only in the way the input to mcxload is specified.
+These two examples are very similar, and differ only in the way the input to mcxload is specified.

 A specific instance of the workflow above is the clustering of proteins based on their sequence similarities.
 In the most typical scenario the external format is BLAST output, which needs to be transformed to ABC format.
 In the examples below the input is in columnar blast format obtained with the blast -m8 option.
 It requires a version of mcl at least as recent as 09-061.
 First we create an ABC-formatted file using the external columnar BLAST format, which is assumed to be in a file called seq.cblast.